I don’t claim to have visions, but I’m a

 face, pretended to hammer a nail into the wall, and shared the same message that had now taken root in my heart.

 “Your guilt and shame were nailed to the cross.”

 How could he have known he was confirming the truth of what God had

 etched on my heart a few days before?
 I believe it was the Holy Spirit speaking the same message through my Pastor.

 If you struggle with feelings of guilt or shame over something from your past, dare to embrace Jesus and believe the good news of the Gospel.

 “He canceled the record of the charges against us and took it away by nailing it to the cross” (Colossians 2:14).

-Prayer: Father in heaven, how can we ever thank you enough for nailing our sins to the Cross of Calvary.
-I pray for the one who struggles to be free of the feelings of guilt and shame.
-May we all continue to find sweet release and forgiveness at the foot of the cross.
+Prayer: Father in heaven, how can we ever thank you enough for taking away our guilt and shame when you nailed them to the Cross of Calvary?
+May we continue to find sweet release and forgiveness at the foot of the cross.
 In the Savior’s name we pray.
 Amen.